rmsValue9232/Fractal-RKHS-SVR/README.md

-# Developing Reproducing Kernel Hilbert Space for the task of Support Vector Regression
+# Developing Fractal Type Reproducing Kernel Hilbert Space for the task of Support Vector Regression

 > ## Based on the paper
 >